-40 g in the lateral direction (left/right)

-- 20 g in the vertical direction (up/down) - b.
+- 40 g in the lateral direction (left/right) - 20 g in the vertical direction (up/down) - b.
 Calculations and/or tests proving these requirements are met must be included in the SES. - c.
-Any fasteners must be 6 mm or 1/4" minimum diameter Critical Fasteners, see T.8.2 - F.10.2.4 The Accumulator Segments contained within the Accumulator must be separated by an electrically insulating barrier made from Nonflammable Material (EV.1.1.6) - Documentation of Segment separation must be provided in the ESF. - F.10.2.5 Composite Accumulator Containers must satisfy the following requirements: - a.
-Data obtained from laminate perimeter shear strength and 3 point bending tests (F.4.3) must be used for any strength calculations.
+Any fasteners must be 6 mm or 1/4" minimum diameter Critical Fasteners, see T.8.2 - F.10.2.4 The Accumulator Segments contained inside the Accumulator must be separated by an electrically insulating barrier made from Nonflammable Material (F.1.18)

-b.
+- F.10.2.5 Composite Accumulator Containers must satisfy the following requirements: - a.
+Data obtained from laminate perimeter shear strength and 3 point bending tests (F.4.3) must be used for any strength calculations. - b.
 The calculations and physical test results must be included in the SES.